 Rio Grande Compact

-The Rio Grande Compact requires that most water entering the Middle Rio Grande annually at the Otowi gage must be delivered through the Middle Rio Grande for use by New Mexicans and Texans living downstream of Elephant Butte Dam.
+The Rio Grande Compact requires over half the water flowing into the Middle Rio Grande annually at the Otowi gage to be delivered through the Middle Rio Grande for use by New Mexicans and Texans living downstream of Elephant Butte Dam.

 The compact caps the Middle Rio Grande's total depletion of Rio Grande flows due to all causes, human and natural.
 Human depletions include the net reduction in the river's flow caused by all diversions of water, including groundwater pumping from aquifers hydrologically connected to the river.
 Human depletions also include evaporation from water storage reservoirs.
 Natural depletions include water consumed by riparian areas adjacent to the river and evaporated from the river itself.